Lauritz-Uni/gds-projekt/README.md

 Our models are written in Python 3.12.x.
 It is assumed that you have any Python 3.12.x installed and that you are using it to run the files.

 ## Virtual enviroment initialization
 You will probably want to create a virtual enviroment.
-We used Conda while coding this project, but most other types of Virtual enviroments should work.
+We used Conda while coding this project, but most other types of virtual enviroments should work.

 If you are using VSCode, you can do this by opening the command pallet and searching for "> Python: Select Intepreter" and then press create enviroment (or using one you have already made).